hcholab/sfkit/docs/source/tutorial.rst

 -------

 1. Go to the companion `website <https://sfkit.org/>`_ and register or login.
 2. Go to the `studies <https://sfkit.org/index>`_ page to create a study on the website.
-For this tutorial, you should choose the "Secure Federated GWAS Study" workflow with the "Self-configured" configuration option.
+For this tutorial, you should choose the "SF-GWAS" workflow with the "user-configured" option.
 You can choose to enter any title, description and study information and then click "Submit".
 You can leave the parameters as they are, for now (when you run a real study, you'll want to set the parameters accordingly).
 After you submit, you should see a page that looks something like this:

 .. image:: images/study.png

-An auth_key.txt should automatically download to your machine.
-Once this happens, you can proceed to the CLI.
+You should click the button to download the the Auth key, and then you should upload it to the machine where you will be running the protocol.

 .. note::